dotnet/docs/docs/framework/wpf/advanced/how-to-apply-a-focusvisualstyle-to-a-control.md

 ---
-title: "How to: Apply a FocusVisualStyle to a Control | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017"
+title: "How to: Apply a FocusVisualStyle to a Control" ms.custom: "" ms.date: "03/30/2017"
 ms.prod: ".net-framework"